dcefram/blog/content/blog/aspace-manila-after-three-months.md

 ### The Good

-**In-House Barista.** If you're going to pay around twice to three times more than you would rather pay if you met in a coffee shop, the space should at least be *way more comfy*, or *way faster and stable internet*, or *have their own barista*.
+**In-House Barista.** If you're going to pay around twice to three times more than you would rather pay if you met in a coffee shop, the space should at least be *way more comfy*, or *have way faster and stable internet*, or *have their own barista*.
 Just having brewed coffee in the corner would not cut it if the internet isn't remarkable or the place isn't as comfortable as your money's worth.